 So where can you find private money lenders for your real estate deals?

-How To Find Private Mortgage Lenders in
+- How To Find Private Mortgage Lenders

 If you know what to look for you can even find private lenders who aren’t out there offering their money.
 You can beat the competition to the capital and the most attractive sources of financing.
 After all many wealthy individuals don’t want to post an open casting call to the world to knock on their door asking for a dollar.
 So how do you find these lenders?

 Public records can reveal a lot about your real estate market, property owners, properties, and yes – lenders too.
 Public records can be tapped for information on who is making loans on properties, who owns properties free and clear, who owns investment properties, and more.
 These are all clues to finding private mortgage lenders.
 You can get this information by going to your local records office and searching yourself.
 Of course that can take an immense amount of time.
-Fortunately, technology and new software is making it easier than ever to get these records online, and to hone in on the ideal private lender candidates.
+Fortunately, technology and the best real estate software is making it easier than ever to get these records online, and to hone in on the ideal private lender candidates.